haacked/haacked.com/_posts/2016/2016-02-18-unlimited-vaction-pitfalls.md

 In talking about this with a my friend Drew Miller, he had an astute observation.

-He noted that while such a policy is a good start, it doesn't necessarily address the root problem.
-If people aren't taking vacation in a company with no vacation policy, one should take a deep look at the culture at the company that made it so that people felt like they couldn't take time off.
+He noted that while such a policy is a good start, it doesn't address the root cause.
+If a company with no vacation policy finds that people aren't taking vacation, it should probably look at its culture.
+Specifically, what about its culture causes people to feel like they can't take time off.

 For example, and the Travis-CI post notes this, leaders at a company have to model good behavior.
 If the founders, executives, managers, take very little vacation, they unconsciously communicate to others that taking vacation is not valued or important at this company.